ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Conclusion

-Combining the characterization of the fragmentation cascade in a protocluster with the \cite{thomasson2024} model is a powerful, robust method for determining the fragmentation regime of its cloud structures and the main physical processes at their origin.
-This information is invaluable, as line and polarization observations struggle to measure non-thermal support in massive protoclusters (see, e.g., Valeille-Manet et al. subm).
+Combining the characterization of the mass cascade in a protocluster with the \cite{thomasson2024} model is a powerful, robust method for determining the fragmentation regime of its cloud structures and the main physical processes at their origin.
+This information is invaluable, as line and polarization observations struggle to measure non-thermal support in massive protoclusters \citep[see, e.g.,][]{valeille2026}.

-Furthermore, statistical studies of the fragmentation cascade are mandatory to investigate how the cascade varies with cloud properties and evolutionary state.
-This is especially important for determining the shape of the mass function of fragments emerging from core subfragmentation.
-Additionally, investigation of the direct link between gas reservoirs devoted to star formation and stars requires constraining the growth of fragment mass during the protostellar collapse.
-In fact, a tight connection between the fragmentation cascade of clouds and the accretion cascade of infalling gas toward newborn stars is expected in the hierarchical collapse model \citep[e.g.,][]{vazquez2019}.
+Furthermore, statistical studies of mass cascades are mandatory to investigate how the cascade varies with cloud properties and evolutionary state.
+This is especially important for determining the shape of the mass function of seeds emerging from core subfragmentation.
+Additionally, investigation of the direct link between gas reservoirs devoted to star formation and stars requires constraining the growth of seed mass during the protostellar collapse.
+In fact, a tight connection between the structure cascade of clouds and the accretion cascade of infalling gas toward newborn stars is expected in the hierarchical collapse model \citep[e.g.,][]{vazquez2019}.